 [If no association, discuss how rumination is related to creativity and depression separately.
 Compare with Verhaeghen et al. (2005), discuss possible reasons why: different measures, samples]

+Reappraisal frequency

+[Summarize the finding of whether reappraisal frequency is a suppressing variable between creativity and depression, and how the relationship between creativity and depression changes when reappraisal frequency is added to the model.]

+[If a suppressing effect is found, discuss how reappraisal ability and frequency are related to creativity.
+Discuss possible implications.]

+[If no effect is found, discuss how reappraisal frequency is related to creativity and depression separately.]

-Creativity measures
+Exploratory analysis: Creativity measures

 [Our study measured divergent thinking, not other creativity measures – possible implications]